Log in

 There's no guarantees in life.

-I knew investing was one thing I did have control of.
+I knew investing was one thing I did have control over.

 To build up enough assets to leave 9-5 life early.